cjakabos/portfolio-web/tests/README.md

 The browser E2E layer uses Playwright, not Cypress.

+The `test-e2e-core` service boots the lean CloudApp browser stack with:

+- shell UI
+- gateway
+- CloudApp backend
+- CloudApp datastores

-The `test-e2e` service boots a full stack with:
+The `test-e2e` service boots the full routed stack with:

 - shell UI
 - gateway